Cat Sleeping Positions: What Do They Mean? Curled Up, Belly Up, On The Side, And More

 But regardless of your fluffy pal’s sleeping corner and daily routine, its sleeping position can tell you a lot about your pet’s feelings and the way it perceives its surroundings.

-If your kitty is sleeping in a curled crescent position and it has wrapped its tail around its body, this means that your furry pal isn’t sensing any nearby treats or dangers.
+If your kitty is sleeping in a curled crescent position and it has wrapped its tail around its body, this means that your furry pal isn’t sensing any nearby threats or dangers.
 Cats usually sleep in this pose when they wish to preserve some extra heat on a cold day.
 Not only are they keeping themselves warm, but they are also keeping their bellies hidden and safe from the world.

 However, allowing your pet to sleep under your bed covers isn’t the best possible idea.
 For starters, it’s unhygienic.
 Moreover, it also poses dangers for developing cat allergies.
 Not to mention the fact that your kitty will bury everything in cat hair!

-Furthermore, this sleeping position may also be a telltale sign of a health issue.
+This sleeping position may also be a telltale sign of a health issue.
 If your cat has asthma or pneumonia, it will sleep like this in order to prevent compressing its lungs.

 Felines sleeping with half-shut eyes and outstretched ears are definitely on high alert!
 They will wake up at the faintest of sounds.
 They will doze off in a troubled, restless nap and won’t get a proper break from their daily routine.